qBraid/qbraid-qir/docs/index.rst

    pip install qbraid-qir

-To enable specific conversions such as Cirq to QIR or OpenQASM 3 to QIR, you can install one or both extras:
+To enable specific conversions such as OpenQASM 3 to QIR or Cirq to QIR, you can install one or both extras:

 .. code-block:: bash

-   pip install 'qbraid-qir[cirq,qasm3]'
+   pip install 'qbraid-qir[qasm3,cirq]'

 Resources